stackbit-projects/ondevs-333e7/content/purchase/lchat.md

       - input_type: number
         name: Number
         label: Number
-        default_value: 'Number for callback, we are happy to call any c'
+        default_value: 'Number for callback, we are happy to call any country or region'
         options: []
         is_required: false
         type: form_field